Bess Lomax Hawes: Early life and education

-Born in Austin, Texas, she excelled at classical piano as a child under her mother's tutelage.
+Born in Austin, Texas, Bess Lomax Hawes excelled at classical piano as a child under her mother's tutelage.
 Later, she learned to play the guitar.

-She learned folk music from a very early age since her father, a former English professor and twice president of the American Folklore Society, was Honorary Curator of American folk songs at the Library of Congress from 1935 to 1948.
-He collected and published cowboy songs as early as the 1900s.
-He and her brother, Alan, traveled the South for the Library of Congress recording rural musicians who had not been influenced by the radio.
+She learned folk music from a very early age since her father collected and published cowboy songs in the early 1900s.
+He was a former English professor, twice president of the American Folklore Society and was honorary curator of American folk songs at the Library of Congress from 1935 to 1948.
+He was a pioneering folklorist who, along with her brother, Alan, traveled the South for the Library of Congress, recording rural musicians who had not been influenced by the radio.
+Together, they collected thousands of American folk songs, focusing on and preserving oral traditions from marginalized groups and working-class people.
+His collections included cowboy ballads, African American spirituals, blues, work songs and field hollers.

 At the Louisiana State Penitentiary at Angola during their first trip, they recorded Huddie Ledbetter (“Leadbelly”) who went on to become a successful and influential performer of traditional African-American music.

-During the years that followed, her father and brother worked with many other folklorists, musicologists and composers from all over the world and recorded more than 10,000 records of vocal and instrumental music.
+During the years that followed, her father and brother worked with many other folklorists, musicologists and composers from all over the world and recorded more than 10,000 examples of vocal and instrumental music.

-They were responsible for introducing American audiences to other folk musicians and blues artists such as Muddy Waters, Woody Guthrie, Josh White and Burl Ives.
+They were responsible for introducing American audiences to other folk musicians and blues artists including Muddy Waters, Woody Guthrie, Josh White and Burl Ives.

-She entered the University of Texas at fifteen and the following year assisted her father, John, her brother, Alan and modernist composer Ruth Crawford Seeger with their book, Our Singing Country (1941).
+Bess entered the University of Texas at fifteen and the following year assisted her father, her brother and modernist composer Ruth Crawford Seeger with their book, Our Singing Country (1941).
 She went on to graduate from Bryn Mawr College near Philadelphia with a degree in sociology.
-Later, during the 1960s, she was among the first group of students to receive an M.A. in folklore at the University of California at Berkeley, under the guidance of professor Alan Dundes.
+In 1970, she was among the first group of students to receive an M.A. in folklore at the University of California at Berkeley, under the guidance of professor Alan Dundes.